Kirby Lee

-To create sacred space for vigil - a container that holds both joy and sorrow, and gently eases fear and crisis
+Creating sacred spaces for vigil—containers that hold both joy and sorrow, gently easing fear and crisis.

-To hold a home funeral or a meaningful ritual after death in a personalized setting where families take active roles in caring for their loved ones
+Holding home funerals or meaningful rituals after death in personalized settings, where families are active participants in caring for their loved ones.

 -